SkylineCommunications/dataminer-docs-connectors/connector/doc/Amazon_AWS_CloudWatch.md

 - **IP port**: The IP port of the device.
 - **Bus address**: Specify *bypassproxy* if the proxy server has to be bypassed.

+> [!NOTE]
+> This connector is compatible with both HTTP and HTTPS.
+By default, the IP Port configuration is set to _80_.
+To utilize HTTPS, ensure to adjust the IP Port to 443.

 IP Connection

 This connector uses a smart-serial connection and requires the following input during element creation: